StartForKiller/Zig-ImGui/README.md

         // is enabled, but the option to use typetype manually at runtime is
         // still available
         .enable_freetype = true, // if unspecified, the default is false
-        // Enable ImGui's extention to freetype which uses lunasvg:
+        // Enable ImGui's extension to freetype which uses lunasvg:
         // https://github.com/sammycage/lunasvg
         // to support SVGinOT (SVG in Open Type) color emojis
         //